 Lalit was fine after the surgery.

 “I’m glad that I didn’t take my symptom lightly and came for a checkup early.
 If I had come later maybe cancer would have spread,” Lalit said.

-Dr. Khanna advised him to quit smoking altogether and be regular with his follow up visits so that any recurrence of the tumour can be detected early and treated.
+Dr. Mayank advised him to quit smoking altogether and be regular with his follow up visits so that any recurrence of the tumour can be detected early and treated.

 Have questions about blood in urine?
-Come in for a consultation with Dr. Khanna at our hospital in Delhi.
+Come in for a consultation with Dr. Mayank at our hospital in Delhi.
 Call us at 011 4211 1111.